Mysterious stealth gaming startup Wonder announces $14 million in funding

 Wonder has maintained a certain level of do-they-even-know-what-they’re-doing mystery since they began talking abut their ambitions publicly.
 Other than its backers, we still don’t really know a ton about the startup creating phone/gaming hardware in its Abbot Kinney offices not far from Snap.
 The team is largely a smattering of people from CEO Andy Kleinman’s last startup, a mobile apps company called MobLabs.

 Wonder is building what it calls a “new type of portable hardware device that might be considered a hybrid between a powerful smartphone and a gaming console.”
-Whether the device is more Nintendo Switch or Nokia N-Gage is anyone’s guess but the company is looking to stock the device with exclusive software and services optimized for the device and will be optimizing the device for virtual reality usage.
+Whether the device is more Nintendo Switch or Nokia N-Gage is anyone’s guess, but the company is looking to stock the device with exclusive software and services optimized for the device and will be optimizing the device for virtual reality usage.

-The startup is keeping wraps on what it has been up to but claims that more product details are on the way soon.
+The startup is keeping wraps on what it has been up to, but claims that more product details are on the way soon.

 0